 Participant rules for the Tarawera Ultramarathon are posted online.
 These posted rules also apply to the 100 Mile Endurance run.
 The additional rules below relate specifically to the 100 miler.

 All 100 mile runners will be required to carry compulsory gear for the duration of the race.
-A compulsory gear inspection will need to be completed (either on Wednesday or Thursday at Podium Podiatry and Footwear in Rotorua, or at the race registration venue) before you can collect your race bib.
-The compulsory gear for the 100 Mile race is:
+A compulsory gear inspection will need to be completed (either on Wednesday, 12-noon to 5pm, or Thursday, 9am to 5:30pm, at Podium Podiatry and Footwear, 1266 Tutanekai St Rotorua, or at the race registration venue) before you can collect your race bib.
+The compulsory gear is:

 – Base layer long top wool/polypropylene

 – Base layer long pants wool/polypropylene